-The GPU clusters consists of two partition, study and gpu with 15 nodes in total. servant-[1:5] and worker-[1:2] belongs to the study partition and all worker-* to the gpu partition.
+The GPU clusters consists of three partition, cpu, study, and gpu with 23 nodes in total. assistant-[1:4] belong to the cpu partition, servant-[1:5] and worker-[1:3] to the study partition and all worker-* to the gpu partition.
 The configuration is listed in the following table.

 It might be that we reconfigure the nodes temporarily.
 You can see the running configuration using the following commands: